0n4t3/nipy/README.md

 * Optional: Delete AT/Bluesky portion by removeing lines 15 & 64-74

 ## To Do
-* Definitely: store Nostr key and Activity Pub API key in encrypted form and prompt for a password when posting
-* Definitely: add the option to post different messages to each network
-* Maybe: Add addition protocols (e.g. AT)
+* Add a configuration to prompt seperate posts for each platform
+* Allow multiple paragraphs
+* Look into why hashtages are misbehaving on Nostr
+* Look into a potential way to get links to linkify themselves on BlueSky
+* Look into Atproto dependencies on Termux
+* De-Spaghettification my code to make it easier to modify/configure
-* Maybe: Add a GUI option
+* Maybe: Add a GUI and/or package it like you would a normal piece of software
 * Pipe Dream: Add a tool that downloads the posts made by those who you follow over a specific time period (e.g. 24hrs) and export it to a text document for consumption
 * Pipe Dream: Check for replies on your posts and be able to reply to other posts